Stocks are soaring, and most Black people are missing out

 “A house, I can put my hands on that and believe in that, whereas a stock is just whatever someone else tells me it’s worth, and I just have to take your word for it.”

-Bob Marshall, a banking executive in northern Virginia who is Black and does invest in stocks, said differences in financial literacy education may be one factor in the racial disparity in stock ownership rates.
+Bob Marshall, a banking executive in northern Virginia who is Black and does invest in stocks, said differences in financial literacy education may be one factor.
 Or, he said, because fewer Black families have wealth that has carried through generations, they may be more wary of risky investments.

-“I’m building wealth for my children and grandchildren, so I’m going to hold onto more of it and be risk-averse,” he said is a common theme.
-Building and keeping that wealth “is more important from a legacy perspective than me maybe amassing 20 or 30% more.”

-Marshall also recalled that he didn’t have much exposure to stocks while growing up.
-His parents didn’t talk much about them because they were seen as too risky.
-He started dabbling in the market after taking a class in college where they tracked stocks.

-Rogers, who founded Ariel Investments in 1983, said Marshall’s experience has been common among Black people for generations.
+Even though the S&P 500 recently returned to a record level, it lost more than a third of its value in less than five weeks before that.
+That’s part of the implicit bargain in investing in higher-risk, higher-return investments.

-“There isn’t a passing down of knowledge from generation to generation,” he said.
+“There isn’t a passing down of knowledge from generation to generation,” said Rogers, who founded Ariel Investments in 1983.
 “It’s the opposite of what I hear from Warren Buffett about the magic of compound interest and how much wealth has been created since he was born.
 Those kinds of stories don’t happen in Black communities.”

-Rogers had a different experience because of a conversation his father had with a friend, a white lawyer, about why African Americans didn’t invest in stocks.
-The friend said that he had already given his 10-year-old son some understanding of the market and that Rogers’ father should do the same for him.

-His dad introduced him to a Black stockbroker in Chicago, one who became a role model to Rogers, showing that Black people work in finance, too.
+Rogers had a different experience in part because his father introduced him as a kid to a Black stockbroker, who became a role model.
+Decades later, though, Black people are still rare as financial executives or financial planners.
+That may make potential Black investors feel that buying stocks is not for them.

 Gary Simms Sr., a global information security strategist in Manassas, Virginia, began investing in stocks a couple decades ago after a friend pushed him to do better with his money.
-He was reluctant at first.

-Some family members still warn him that he will lose his money.
-But he talks often about investing with his son, a teenager who already has his own stock portfolio.
-And when Simms buys gifts for high school graduations, it’s often shares of stock, along with the certificates of ownership.
+He was reluctant at first, but now he talks about stocks often with his son, a teenager with his own portfolio.

 “Culturally, I think African Americans are not raised to build equity,” he said, “but I do think the tide is turning.”